cl3403/Producer-Consumer-Model-Threads-Race-Condition-/README.md

 # Producer-Consumer-Model-Threads-Race-Condition-

-This small project contains 1 main program and the command 'make all' will compile the entire project.
-Alternatively, you may compile according to the directions below.
+This small project contains 1 main program and you may compile according to the directions below.

 ---mapqueue---